• A painting of the Old Trinity Church, Edinburgh, 1848 by Henry G. Duguid. National Galleries of Scotland Collection - link at bottom of page.

 An external view of Edinburgh's Trinity Apse which was rebuilt in 1872 from medieval remains of the Trinity Collegiate Church

-The history of Edinburgh's Trinity College Church and how it got to be in lots of different places!
+The history of Edinburgh's Trinity Collegiate Church and how it got to be in lots of different places!

 An image of medieval window tracery.
 Carved from stone it has been reconstructed out of broken fragments.